Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ---

-20. "Why aren't you on Reddit?
-You'd get more people trying your list."
+20. "**Why aren't you on Reddit?
+You'd get more people trying your list.**"

+TL;DR version: Reddit is a mob of malding disgruntled peasants with pitchforks and torches who just want to piss on everything.

+Blog Post version:

 Sure, I'd like more people to play Smorgasbord, but I really don't like that platform.